 Sleeping pill detox

-Following initial assessment patients must tackle sleeping pill detox.
-Here patients flush all sleeping pill toxins from their blood.
-A number of physical and psychological withdraw symptoms arise, potential putting patients in acute discomfort.
+Following initial assessment clients must tackle sleeping pill detox.
+Here clients flush all sleeping pill toxins from their blood.
+A number of physical and psychological withdraw symptoms arise, potential putting clients in acute discomfort.

 A list of withdrawal symptoms associated with a sleeping pill detox includes: